 Glass: Framing behind glass provides the ultimate physical protection for your print.
 When framing gloss and semi-gloss prints, allow time for 'out-gassing' before placing behind glass, particularly in colder climates, where the evaporation of glycol in the inks can occur quite slowly and leave a slight

-Frame and matte: When framing your print, please make sure that your picture framer uses quality parts and be sure to discuss archival options with your framer before doing so, as cheaper quality frames often include non-archival glue/acids that can damage your print over time.
-Do not frame any work with foam spacers, over time this foam degrades, or the adhesive lifts and the spacer bows.
+Frame and matt: Using a matt board around your artwork will mean you don't have to adhere your print directly to an archival mount board.
+It is also a good way to create more space around an image (note: a wider frame will also make the image appear larger).
+A matt board is not advisable for artworks over 80cm in size.
+When framing your print, please make sure that your picture framer uses quality parts and be sure to discuss archival options with your framer before doing so, as cheaper quality frames often include non-archival glue/acids that can damage your print over time.
+Do not frame any work with foam spacers, over time this foam degrades, and/or the adhesive lifts and the spacer bows.

-Mount: For prints above A2 in size, especially prints that are not matted, we highly recommend mounting your print onto a 5mm Acid Free Rigid Foam Board.
+Mounting: For prints above A2 (42x59.5 cm) in size, especially prints that are not matted, we highly recommend mounting your print onto a 5mm Acid Free Rigid Foam Board.
 This ensures it stays flat and does not ripple.
 Some framers may state that this is not archival, but in the case of your digital fine art print we believe that it is acceptable, as the board becomes a part of the artwork over time.
+Using a wider frame will give more space around the image, making the artwork appear larger.